r-crosswords/aotw/exolve-README.md

 highlighed squares do not have a known clue association.

-The copy-placeholder button feature does not get activated if there are any diagramless cells (as only one diagramless is active generally).
+The copy-placeholder button feature does not get activated if there are any diagramless cells (as only one diagramless cell is active at a time generally).

 The copy-placeholder buttons can be disabled (i.e., not shown at all) by specifying the exolve-option, hide-copy-placeholder-buttons.
 This is useful if